sagefy/sagefy/docs/How-to-Build-a-Course-in-Sagefy.md

+---
+layout: docs
+title: How to Build a Course in Sagefy
+---

 Thank you for your interest and support of Sagefy!

 I'll try to walk through the process of making a course in Sagefy on this page.
 Sagefy is still a bit rough, so just keep that in mind if you're going through this process.
 Feel free to email me at any time at <support@sagefy.org> if you run into problems or need any clarification.
 I'll be updating this page as I get feedback and experience.
 We're in this journey together. :smile:

 For this page, I'm going to talk about the "Introduction to Electronic Music" course I've been building.
-If you haven't already, check out the [[Data Structure]] before you get started.
+If you haven't already, check out the [Data Structure](Data-Structure) before you get started.
 You can think of a 'set' as being a class, a 'unit' as a learning objective, and a card as an individual type of learning activity.
 Right now Sagefy only supports video cards and multiple choice cards, but more types are planned.
 If you have a need for a specific type of card, let me know and I'll try to see if I can get that live.

 -----